-Procedure for administration of tracer and collection of timed arterial blood samples.
+Administer tracer intravenously and collect timed arterial blood samples.

-Use a Y-connector to attach one syringe with the tracer (100µCi/kg) and one syringe with 50 l sterile saline to flush the venous line after injection of tracer.
+Use a Y-connector to attach one syringe with the tracer (100µCi/kg) and one syringe with 50 L sterile saline to flush the venous line after injection of tracer.
 Connect Y-connector to the venous line.

-The study is initiated by the simultaneous starting of a stop watch and injection of the tracer.
-The tracer injection is followed by a saline flush (c.
-50 l).
-The first sample is taken immediately thereafter.
-Record start and stop times of each blood sample taken over the 60 min duration.
+Initiate the study by simultaneously starting a stop watch and injecting the tracer.
+Flush the venous line with saline (c.
+100L) immediately following injection.

-Blood samples 1-7 are collected continuously throughout the first 2 min of the experiment in the same manner.
-After collecting the 7th sample, collect 30 µl dead-space blood before each remaining sample.
-Samples 8-14 are collected at 3, 5, 10, 15, 30, 45, and 60 min.
+Collect blood samples 1-7 continuously throughout the first 2 min of the experiment in the same manner.
+After collecting the 7th sample, collect 30 µL dead-space blood before each remaining sample.
+Samples 8-14 are collected at 3, 5, 10, 15, 30, 45, and 60 min, respectively.

 Process blood samples immediately after collection, as was described for the control sample.
 If there is a delay, place the samples on ice.
 Carefully reinject dead space blood into the artery via the arterial catheter and flush with heparin saline.

-At some point during the experiment, process three internal standards by adding 25 µL 16% SSA, 0.04 mM norleucine, 1 Ci/ml [3H]leucine to 75 µL water, vortex and place on ice.
+At some point during the experiment, process three internal standards by adding 25 µL 16% SSA, 0.04 mM norleucine, and 1 Ci/mL [3H]leucine to 75 µL water, vortex and place on ice.

 After collecting the 14th sample at 60 min, inject approximately 0.2 mL of B-euthanasia-D into the venous line to euthanize the animal.
 Record the time of death.

 Unscrew the animal from the swivel mount and remove from the animal enclosure.
-Carefully remove the brain and place on dry ice to freeze.
+Carefully remove the brain, place on aluminum foil, and freeze on dry ice.
+Do not freeze brains with liquid nitrogen as brains may crack.
 Store brain, samples, and internal standards at -80 ˚C until ready for processing.
 Processing can be performed at any point afterwards.

-Analysis of leucine and L-[1-14C]leucine concentrations in plasma samples.
+Analyze concentrations of leucine and L-[1-14C]leucine in plasma samples.

 Thaw samples and internal standards on ice, vortex, and centrifuge 18,000 x g for 5 min at 2 ˚C. The supernatant fraction will contain the free labeled and unlabeled leucine.

 Transfer 40 µL of the supernatant to a liquid scintillation vial and add scintillation cocktail.
-Quantify DPM of 3H and 14C by means of liquid scintillation counting and a quench curve designed for simultaneous double-label (3H and 14C) counting.
+Quantify disintegrations per min (DPM) of 3H and 14C by means of liquid scintillation counting and a quench curve designed for simultaneous double-label (3H and 14C) counting.

-To quantify plasma leucine concentrations, an HPLC system with a sodium cation exchange column and post-column derivatization with o-phthaldehyde and fluorometric detection may be used.
+To quantify plasma leucine concentrations, use an HPLC system with a sodium cation exchange column and post-column derivatization with o-phthaldehyde and fluorometric detection.

-Fluorometer excitation is 330 nm and emission is 465 nm.
+Set HPLC to the following specifications: fluorometer excitation of 330 nm and emission of 465 nm.
 The mobile phase consists of sodium eluant, pH 7.40, and sodium eluant + 5% sulfolane, pH 3.15.
-A buffer flow rate of 0.400 mL/min and a derivatization instrument flow rate to 0.300 mL/min may be used.
-The column temperature is 48 ˚C and reactor temperature is 45 ˚C.
+Set the buffer flow rate of 0.400 mL/min and the derivatization instrument flow rate to 0.300 mL/min.
+Set the column temperature to 48 ˚C and reactor temperature to 45 ˚C.

-The system is calibrated with a range of amino acid concentrations (including norleucine) between 31.125 and 500 pmol/10 l.
+Calibrate the system with a range of amino acid concentrations (including norleucine) between 30 and 500 pmol/10mL.
 The calibration curve is linear.
-The amino acid concentrations of our 10 l injections of our samples fall within the ranges of this calibration curve.
+The amino acid concentrations of the tested 10 L injection samples fall within the ranges of this calibration curve.

-Quantitative autoradiography
+Perform quantitative autoradiography

 Prepare brain sections 20 µm in thickness for autoradiography.
 Section brain by means of a cryostat at -20 ˚C.